Dear Fellow Paramedic,

 Sussex County is primarily an agricultural and recreational area.
 In addition to the famous Atlantic coast beaches (Rehoboth Beach, Dewey Beach, Bethany Beach, etc.), life in Sussex County can be rewarding if you like fishing and boating (deep sea, surf, bays, ponds, rivers, etc.) and the great outdoors.
 If you are a duck or goose hunter, Sussex County lies in one of the most heavily traveled migration paths for ducks and geese anywhere in the United States.
 If you enjoy farming and gardening, Sussex County has rich and fertile soil with long growing seasons.
 Besides recreation, the economy in Sussex County revolves around agriculture and chicken farming.
 For the sports fan, there is an excellent Class A baseball team, the Delmarva Shorebirds, which are located in nearby Salisbury, Maryland.
-Sussex County is approximately two hours from the Baltimore Orioles, Baltimore Ravens, Washington Redskins, The Nationals, The Wizards, The Philadelphia Phillies, Flyers, 76ers and The Philadelphia Eagles.
+Sussex County is approximately two hours from the Baltimore Orioles, Baltimore Ravens, Washington Redskins, The Nationals, The Wizards, Philadelphia Phillies, Flyers, 76ers, and the Philadelphia Eagles.

 The cost of living in Sussex County is considered to be very low (with the exception of the beach areas).
 Housing is very affordable and considered to be in the low to moderately priced range.
 Property taxes are low and there is no sales tax in Delaware.
 In fact, the more than 100 outlet stores at Rehoboth Beach are a popular tourist destination year-round.

 If you are interested in working in an exclusive ALS 9-1-1 EMS system that is medically aggressive and employee-oriented, then Sussex County EMS could be the place for you.
 In addition to completing the application and release forms, we ask that you submit the following:

 - Copies of your current certifications and National Registry card (front and back)